Procedures

 The Procedure

-The Dermabrasion procedure involves a motor-driven burr that is used on the skin to remove superficial skin through a process that is similar to sanding.
-The removal of superficial skin allows healthier skin cells to surface and the results are a smoother texture and tighter skin.
+The Dermabrasion procedure involves a motor-driven burr used on the skin to remove superficial layers, similar to sanding.
+This allows healthier skin cells to surface, resulting in a smoother texture and tighter skin.

 Acne Scars